TedCart/GitForkCloneMac/README.md

 This is a work in progress, although the current scripts do work.

-You can run them by opening them in the Script Editor and pressing CMD + R.

-Eventually I will explain how to assign these scripts to a keyboard shortcut, but you can Google it

 ## Assigning Keyboard Shortcut

 1. Copy GetGitRepo.app to your Applications folder.